 Since these procedures limit the amount of food that patients can consume, in some cases, they can also limit proper absorption of them, which leads to weight loss, but can also cause nutritional deficiencies.

-After undergoing these kinds of surgeries patients need a healthier, organic, more balanced diet, as well more strict consumption of vitamins and minerals in order to stay healthy.
+After undergoing these kinds of surgeries patients need a healthier, organic, more balanced diet, as well as a more explicit consumption of vitamins and minerals in order to stay healthy.

-This is why nutritionists, dietists, and health professionals recommend ingesting vitamins and minerals through supplements that will provide the necessary amount of nutrients for your body.
+This is why nutritionists, dieticians, and health professionals recommend ingesting vitamins and minerals through supplements that will provide the amount of nutrients necessary for your body.